DMVis/DMVis/documentation/components/icon.md

 ## icon

-- Type: `string`
+- Type: `string`|`IconType`

 Name of the icon to display.
-This can be either one of the supported icons (see above) or an SVG path with your own icon.
+This can be either one of the supported icons (specified as IconType) or an SVG path with your own icon (specified as string).
 The icon is 25px by 25px, so you may need to adjust the path to fit within these dimensions.

 # Optional Attributes